 - The wedding liaison will be the FINAL “say” for any issue related to the above.

 OTHER IMPORTANT ITEMS TO MAKE NOTE OF

-- The stage in the multi purpose room is NOT AVAILABLE to be used for weddings; and any “DJ” or band which is brought into the church for a wedding reception must 1) bring their own sound equipment, 2) set up on the floor (we do NOT provide a moveable stage or platform), and 3) needs to be self inclusive.
-Any questions regarding use of and placement for such will be determined by the wedding liaison coordinating the wedding.
+- The stage in the multi-purpose room is NOT AVAILABLE to be used for weddings, and any “DJ” or band which is brought into the church for a wedding reception must 1) bring their own sound equipment, 2) set up on the floor (we do NOT provide a moveable stage or platform), and 3) needs to be self inclusive.
+Any questions regarding the use of and placement for such will be determined by the wedding liaison coordinating the wedding.

 - The church’s sound equipment may not be used by a member of the wedding group; all equipment sound and otherwise – in the church must be operated only by a qualified sound technician from the church!
 The wedding liaison will help to provide this qualified individual.